ppasquini/FFT/README.md

 The quantization basically takes all the matrix parameters and saves only the high frequency, while the low ones are set to zero.
 To get the high frequency it calculates a compression factor using the mean of the absolute values of the parameters multiplied by the **compression** parameter given as input on the command line; this parameter should go from 0.5 for a low compression, to 1.0 to an higher one.
 The matrix parameters are then divided by this compression factor, in this way all low frequency will be less then one.
 The function finally calculates the absolute value of the matrix parameters and sets to zero if they are less then 1 (low frequency) in order to get as much zero entries as possible to save memory.

 ### **decompression**
-This function is the inverse of the **image_compression**, it basically performs a dequantization, then it computes the inverse 2D FFT on the result na dfinally it save the image in the **outpu.png** file.
+This function is the inverse of the **image_compression**, it basically performs a dequantization, then it computes the inverse 2D FFT on the result and finally it saves the image in the **outpu.png** file.

 ### **dequantization**
-The dequantization aimply multiplies every matrix parameter by the compression_factor given by input;
+The dequantization simply multiplies every matrix parameter by the compression_factor given by input;

 ### **load_compression** and **load_image**
 The first function(**load_compression**) is usefull to load the compresse matrix from the file so it can be decompressed afterwards, while the second one(**load_image**) can be used to load an image from a given file and of a given dimension, both passed by command line.